 The security of your investment is key to the continued success of Žltý melón and it is our top priority. Žltý melón uses a comprehensive risk management program to lower your risks and ensure that the platform facilitates both low cost borrowing and profitable investment opportunities.

-Keep in mind that when investing in peer-to-peer loans your investment capital is at risk, as it is not covered by any deposit guarantee or other protection mechanism.
+Keep in mind that when investing in peer-to-peer loans your investment capital is at risk and except for secured products it is not covered by any deposit guarantee or other protection mechanism.

 You can learn more about the risks of peer-to-peer lending and Žltý melón's committment to transparency on this page or in the Prospectus of the User.

 Investors should study both the Prospectus and the The Conflict of Interest before they invest.

 Evaluation Process For Loan Applicants

 Every own loan applicant is subject to the comprehensive assessment process run by our credit analysts, who assess each 1applicant's personal credibility and creditworthiness to determine their likeliness to fulfil their repayment obligations. Žltý melón has an internal team of experienced credit analysts that have developed a sophisticated multi-level approach to evaluating loan applications, which is similar to the processes used by banks and other financial institutions.

 Our assessment process is not limited to just the statistics and automatic thresholds set within our system parameters, but instead we also evaluate each applicant carefully through a number of processes and steps which each require manual assessment and verification of the applicant’s information to ensure we only approve borrowers we believe are likely and able to repay their loan.